Conservation and Environmental

 - To decrease the risk of over-watering try grouping plants with similar water needs together.

 - Water your plants by hand, a soaker hose or other water-efficient irrigation systems.

 Helpful Tip: Producing your own food in your backyard is a fantastic sustainable practice any homeowner can do.
 You increase the connection between yourself and the food you eat.

 Helpful Links: Polk County Utilities Florida Friendly Garden Rain Gardens hold rainwater for your yard and keep pollution out of lakes and streams.

 - Soil that contains compost retains water more readily than regular soil.

 - Compost improves the quality of your soil.
 It contains a wide range of plant nutrients and trace elements required for healthy plant growth.
 Backyard composting also reduces the amount of waste going to the landfill.

-- Up to 50% of household waste is organic and can be made into compost instead of putting it into the garbage.
+- Up to 50 percent of household waste is organic and can be made into compost instead of putting it into the garbage.